 Chandra Grahan 2019: Major Hindu temples to close during eclipse

-Major Hindu temples across India will shut their doors July 16-17 to ward off the negative energy.
+Major Hindu temples across India will shut their doors on July 16-17 to ward off the negative energy.

 According to Hindu Texts, during an eclipse, heavenly bodies, particularly the Sun and the moon, emit abnormal negative energies.
 Therefore, the doors of the temple housing the main deity are closed to prevent and minimize these negative energies that could disturb the effects of the Divine energy on the devotees.